supa2/Automaton/Machine-building-tutorial-2.md

 }
 ```

-The button machine on pin 2 sends an EVT_NEXT event to th etrafficlight whenever th ebutton is pressed, cycling manually through the phases.
+The button machine on pin 2 sends an EVT_NEXT event to the trafficlight whenever the button is pressed, cycling manually through the phases.

 We can also do a half automatic mode: